infinum/rails-handbook/Development practices/File uploads.md

 Our standard file upload setup includes:
-- using the Shrine gem
+- using Shrine gem
 - direct S3 uploads
 - [S3](https://aws.amazon.com/s3/) as file storage for production and staging servers, and disk storage for development.

 # Shrine
 There are several file upload gems out there.
 We use [Shrine](https://github.com/janko-m/shrine) because of its flexibility and maintainability.
 It is a general-purpose file uploader gem.
-Since it has no direct dependencies, __it can be used in both Rails and non-Rails projects.__
+Since it has no direct dependency, __it can be used in both Rails and non-Rails projects.__

 Official docs can be found [here](https://shrinerb.com/)